Quandela/Perceval/docs/source/reference/rendering/pdisplay.rst

 - :code:`output_format`.
 The format to use for the output, from the :code:`Perceval.Format` enum.
   The available formats are TEXT (default), LATEX and HTML.
 - :code:`nsimplify`.
-If :code:`True` (default), some values will be displayed with known mathematical values (pi, sqrt, fractions) if close enough
+If :code:`True` (default), some values will be displayed with known mathematical values (pi, sqrt, fractions) if close enough.
+However, if the distribution to be displayed is too large and if this parameter is not manually set to :code:`True`, this numerical simplification will be unactivated.
 - :code:`precision`.
 The numerical precision to display numbers.
 - :code:`max_v`.
 The number of values to display.
 - :code:`sort`.
 If :code:`True` (default), values will be sorted before being displayed.